Inductions are the heart of the Vocal Group Hall of Fame. The Induction voting process takes place each year

 The Inductees are enthusiastic about participating in Inductions and being available for the press.
 Radio, television and newspaper interviews conducted by media personalities at the Induction Ceremony, Concerts and festivities are important to the Artists and the promotion of their Hall of Fame.

-It is also an opportunity for sponsors, Inductees and the public to participate together in supporting the fundraising efforts of the Foundation.
+It is also an opportunity for sponsors, Inductees, and the public to participate together in supporting the fundraising efforts of the Foundation.
 The week extends the opportunity for the many vocal groups to be together at one time, in one place, to mingle and to become acquainted again with their counterparts in the music world and also with their many fans.
 At any given moment during the course of the festivities of

-The Induction Ceremony is designed to give respect and acknowledgement to the new Inductees for their contribution to vocal group harmony.
+The Induction Ceremony is designed to give respect and acknowledgment to the new Inductees for their contribution to vocal group harmony.
 They are presented their “Harmy” in an award show formatted affair filled with emotional accolades and speeches from their peers, followed by their own acceptance speeches and historical performances.
 This “Lifetime Achievement Award” is given to original members of vocal groups that have made an impact on society through any type of recordings, television, radio, motion pictures – and in the future to include newer media like music videos and Internet downloads.

 The Induction Concert is a time of celebration.
 Last years Induction was represented by 43 groups